datanucleus/samples-jdo/README.md

 sample-jdo
 ==========

-Top-levle project for all samples for DataNucleus JDO usage
+Top-level project for all samples for DataNucleus JDO usage